 5 Tough Video Game Characters That I Could Easily Beat In A Fist Fight

 Before the days of autosaves and unskippable tutorials, gamers had it tough.
 You could dedicate hours after-school to mastering the first few stages of Ninja Gaiden on the NES, only to find that no amount of ninjutsu mastery was a match for a single unpredictable bird.
 In recent years, industry trends seem to circle back around to controller-shattering difficulty.
 Like many of you, some of my greatest frustrations come from being killed again and again by an enemy in a video game that I’m pretty sure I could beat up in real life.
-With a few years of Muay Thai and Brazilian Jiu-Jitsu training, as well as a handful of professional fights under my belt, I’ve compiled a list of digital enemies I’m confident I could take out in the real world.
+With a few years of Muay Thai and Brazilian Jiu-Jitsu training, as well as a handful of professional fights under my belt, I’ve compiled a list of video game characters I’m confident I could take out in the real world.

 Dhalsim (Street Fighter Franchise)

 I won’t lie, most of the Street Fighter cast is intimidating.
-Impossibly muscled martial arts experts whose entire lives seem to revolve around picking fights with expert combatants.
+Impossibly-muscled martial arts experts whose entire lives seem to revolve around picking fights with expert combatants.
 You’ve got Muay Thai champions, Sambo experts, and all manner of genetically engineered, superpowered killers.

 I’m sure you’re saying, “But Dhalsim is no different.
 He can teleport, and breathe fire.”
 Fair point.
 However, when you really break down the data, his mystical powers are less than impressive.
 A Street Fighter wiki lists his health as 900, with the strongest version of his “Yoga Flame” doing 90 damage.
 Which means he has to hit a person with this fire attack full on, undefended, 10 times just to knock them out.
 Not even kill them!
 Just knock them out.
 There are plenty of guys who can knock someone out with a single well-placed punch!
 His mystical powers are 1/10th as effective as just punching a guy.

 Aside from that, dude’s bio has him listed at 5’9’’ and 109 pounds.
-Even if his fighting style were “literally any real form of fighting,” I’d be pretty confident, given my 50-pound weight advantage.
+Even if his fighting style weas “literally any real form of fighting,” I’d be pretty confident, given my 50-pound weight advantage.
 But dude’s fighting style is yoga.
 Despite losing fights to many skilled Dhalsim players online in Street Fighter V, this would be a one-sided match in real life.
 The day I lose a fight to a small yoga instructor is the day I stop picking fights in strip malls.
 Which will never happen.

 Dr. Wily (Mega Man Franchise)

 This guy’s got one of the biggest discrepancies between virtual difficulty and how tough he’d be in real life.
 There are a few boss fight iterations with this tiny old lunatic that gave me countless hours of grief as a kid.
 The fight with him in Mega Man 7 haunted me.
 But when you really think about that fight, there’s no reason it should be so difficult.
 Sure, he’s piloting a large robot loaded up with a variety of weapons.
 Eventually, he’s flying around and turning invisible and shooting all sorts of probably-lethal-to-humans stuff.
-But before that, he’s plodding around in an unwieldy, bipedal nonsense machine with a big open space where he sits, approximately 7-8 feet off the ground.
+But before that, he’s plodding around in an unwieldy, bipedal nonsense machine with a big open space where he sits, approximately seven to eight feet off the ground.

 My Father (Custom Character, Various)